 Our assessment factored in these considerations:

-- Product lineup: We reviewed the types of accounts, loans, and services offered by each bank, as well as the number of accounts.
+• Product lineup: We reviewed the types of accounts, loans, and services each bank offers, as well as the number of accounts.